bbbradsmith/hatariB/DEVELOP.md

 ## SDL2 Usage

 The SDL library is not initialized.
-Aside from some type definitions, it is mostly only needed to provide palette colour translations, software-render the status bar, and onscreen keyboard.
+Aside from some type definitions, it is mostly only needed to provide palette colour translations, and software-rendering the status bar + onscreen keyboard.
 Only the video subsystem is needed, though the events subsystem is also included because it cannot be disabled in SDL2's configuration.
 This is the short list of SDL functions used:
 * SDL_CreateRGBSurface
 * SDL_FreeSurface
 * SDL_LockSurface